-Jazz em Agosto shows the multiple identities of jazz, a more unusual programme than what is offered at the main international festivals.
+Jazz em Agosto 2022, in its 38th edition, sill show the multiple identities of jazz, a more unusual program than what is offered at the main international festivals.

 “Jazz has always had the seed of protest and change at its root, a genre of music animated by the social context surrounding it and able to focus on grievances that are often inconvenient and which the eye so frequently prefers to ignore.
 Music must carry greater meaning.
 It must be a vehicle for the most profound expression of everything that makes us humans and point to words a more meaningful existence.
 Jazz has understood how, at various times, to channel and harness protest and revolt in a way that is impossible to silence.